iPhone Xs / Xs Max eSIM and dual-SIM explained

 So one final question - when is eSIM functionality going to be available?
 Well, that depends on mobile carriers, so this feature will appear sometime after the launch of the iPhone Xs and Xs Max with a software update to iOS 12.
 This is a super complicated feature, so it makes sense to launch once Apple and mobile carriers across the world support the standard, and not before.

 So there you have it - everything you need to know about the eSIM and dual-SIM functionality in the iPhone Xs and Xs Max!
-If you’re interested in the new iPhones, you can see our iPhone Xs, iPhone Xs Max and iPhone Xr roundup here, or register your interest for the new iPhones here.
+If you’re interested in the new iPhones, you can see our iPhone Xs, iPhone Xs Max and iPhone Xr roundup here, or click here to buy.